rxhernandez/MultiScaleDPD/README.md

 # MultiScaleDPD

-This is the source code for paper "Construction of Multiscale Dissipative Particle Dynamics (DPD) Models from Other Coarse-Grained Models"
+This is the source code for paper "Construction of Multiscale Dissipative Particle Dynamics (DPD) Models from Other Coarse-Grained Models".

 Please cite:
 ##pending: add citation